-- (a) Parking area lighting and exterior lighting mounted on the facility shall be balanced and shall not result in glare on adjoining properties, shall complement the security systems required in this chapter to ensure that all areas of the location are visible, and shall provide increased lighting at all entrances to the facility.
-The lighting required in this subsection shall be on from dusk to dawn. - (b) No person, other than a licensed security guard, shall be in possession of any firearm while on the premises without having first obtained a license from the State and City authorizing the person to be in possession of such firearm. - (c) Each applicant or permittee shall notify the City immediately after discovering any of the following: diversion, theft, loss, or any criminal activity involving the cannabis activity or operation of the facility; significant discrepancies identified during inventory; or any breach of security.
+(a) Parking area lighting and exterior lighting mounted on the facility shall be balanced and shall not result in glare on adjoining properties, shall complement the security systems required in this chapter to ensure that all areas of the location are visible, and shall provide increased lighting at all entrances to the facility.
+The lighting required in this subsection shall be on from dusk to dawn.

-- (d) No permittee shall be delinquent in the payment of any State and City taxes and fees. - (e) The permittee shall hold all required State licenses under the Cannabis Regulation and Safety Act (Business and Professions Code Section 19300, et seq.), as it may be amended, and under all other applicable State laws. - (f) At any time between 8:00 a.m. and 10:00 p.m. and without notice, City may enter the facility to observe compliance of the facility operation, and may inspect facility records, books, accounts, financial data, and all data and records relevant to its cannabis use permit for the purposes of conducting an audit or compliance review. - (g) It is unlawful for any person to refuse to allow, impede, obstruct, or interfere with an inspection, or the review of the copying of records and monitoring (including recordings) including, but not limited to, the concealment, destruction, and falsification of any paper, electronic or other records deemed necessary and reasonable to administer the requirements of this chapter. - (h) It shall be unlawful and a violation of this chapter for any person to employ any other person at a facility who is not at least eighteen (18) years of age. - (i) Odor control devices and techniques shall be incorporated in all facilities to ensure that odors from cannabis are not detectable off site.
-Facilities shall provide a sufficient odor-absorbing ventilation and air filtration system so that odor generated inside the facility that is distinctive to its operation is not detected outside of the facility, anywhere on adjacent property or public rights-of-way, on or about the exterior or interior common area walkways, hallways, breezeways, foyers, lobby areas, or any other areas available for use by common tenants or the visiting public, or within any other unit located inside the same building as the facility.
-Facilities shall install and maintain the following equipment or any other equipment which the Chief of Police determines has the same or better effectiveness: - (1) A ventilation and air filtration system with odor control that prevents internal odors from being emitted externally; - (2) An air filtration system that creates negative air pressure between the facility's interior and exterior so that the odors generated inside the facility are not detectable on the outside of the facility. - (j) All weighing devices must be maintained in compliance with local, County, State, or Federal law and comply with applicable regulations regarding device registration with the Santa Cruz County Agricultural Commissioner. - (k) All facilities shall follow all local, County, State, and Federal requirements for solid waste and hazardous waste disposal.
-The County of Santa Cruz Environmental Health
+(b) No person, other than a licensed security guard, shall be in possession of any firearm while on the premises without having first obtained a license from the State and City authorizing the person to be in possession of such firearm.

+(c) Each applicant or permittee shall notify the City within 24 hours after discovering any of the following: diversion, theft, loss, or any criminal activity involving the cannabis activity or operation of the facility; significant discrepancies identified during inventory; or any breach of security.

+(d) No permittee shall be delinquent in the payment of any State and City taxes and fees.

+(e) The permittee shall hold all required State licenses under the Cannabis Regulation and Safety Act (Business and Professions Code Section 19300, et seq.), as it may be amended, and under all other applicable State laws.

+(f) At any time during hours of operation and without notice, City may enter the facility to observe compliance of the facility operation, and may inspect facility records, books, accounts, financial data, and all data and records relevant to its cannabis use permit for the purposes of conducting an audit or compliance review.

+(g) It is unlawful for any person to refuse to allow, impede, obstruct, or interfere with an inspection, or the review of the copying of records and monitoring (including recordings) including, but not limited to, the concealment, destruction, and falsification of any paper, electronic or other records deemed necessary and reasonable to administer the requirements of this chapter.

+(h) It shall be unlawful and a violation of this chapter for any person to employ any other person at a facility who is not at least twenty-one (21) years of age.

+(i) All weighing devices must be maintained in compliance with local, County, State, or Federal law and comply with applicable regulations regarding device registration with the Santa Cruz County Agricultural Commissioner.

-Division may inspect the facility at any time during business hours to ensure compliance with this section.
+(j) All facilities shall follow all local, County, State, and Federal requirements for solid waste and hazardous waste disposal.
+The County of Santa Cruz Environmental Health Division may inspect the facility at any time during business hours to ensure compliance with this section.